stephenslab/gtexresults/README.md

 If you want to run mashr for yourself, we suggest starting with the software available [here](https://github.com/stephenslab/mashr).

+FIXME: should point to the mashr-paper repo for reproducing the work of Urbut 2017.
+(in fact it is to be automatically downloaded / installed when running codes/master_mash_analysis.ipynb)

 *Describe structure of repo here.*

 ## Quick Start